When is Tooth Extraction Necessary and Is It Painful?

 Within three days after the teeth are pulled, the gums will begin to heal and close, for the simple extraction.
 The surgical extraction site may begin to heal around the same time, but it can take two weeks for the gums to heal completely.

 You will no longer have soreness, tender gums, and pain.
-However, it is vital to visit the dentist if you experience fever, intense pain, swelling that does not go away, bad taste, and pus in the socket.
+However, it is vital to visit the pediatric dentist ellicott city, if you experience fever, intense pain, swelling that does not go away, bad taste, and pus in the socket.

 Every patient is different and the healing may take longer or shorter depending on your body.
 But, there are things you can do to speed up the healing time;